hestiacp/hestiacp/docs/docs/user-guide/cron-jobs.md

 1. Click the **<i class="fas fa-fw fa-plus-circle"></i> Add job** button.
 2. Enter the command you want to execute.
 3. Enter the schedule on which you want to execute the command.
 You can use the generator to help you, or a tool such as [Crontab.guru](https://crontab.guru/).
 4. **Important.** If you use a normal user then you cannot use sudo in cron jobs, Hestia does not add normal users to the sudoers configuration file.
-If you are using an administrator user, this user can only run sudo commands found in the /usr/local/hestia/bin/ path

 ## Editing a cron job